Welcome to Grove® Art Online

 - The foremost scholarly art encyclopedia, updated regularly and covering global art and architecture from prehistory to present day

-- Includes peer-reviewed articles contributed by over 7,000 scholars from around the world, accompanied by images, bibliographies, and links to additional resources
+- Includes peer-reviewed articles contributed by nearly 7,000 scholars from around the world, accompanied by images, bibliographies, and links to additional resources

 - Have questions about how to use the redesigned website?
 Check out our Help page for a video demo and detailed instructions or read through our FAQs.